bpanel-org/bpanel/README.md

 ## Managing Plugins

-Plugin management is handled in a `js` file located by default in the `.bpanel` directory in your system's home directory (this location can be manually changed with the `BPANEL_PREFIX` env variable or `--prefix` option at run time.
+Plugin management is handled in a `config.js` file located by default in the `.bpanel` directory in your system's home directory (this location can be manually changed with the `BPANEL_PREFIX` env variable or `--prefix` option at run time.